onflow/sc-eng-gaming/README.md

         1. The `GameAdmin` creates a `Match` (with `createMatch()`), which is then stored in the game contract’s storage.
 In addition to creating and storing the new `Match`, `MatchAdminActions` and `MatchPlayerActions` Capabilities are linked in the contract’s private storage.
 The `MatchAdminActions` are then added to the `GameAdmin`’s mapping maintaining its `MatchAdminActions` Capabilities
         2. To add `GamePlayers` to the `Match`, the `GameAdmin` then calls `addPlayerToMatch()`, passing the new `Match.id` and reference to the `GamePlayer`’s `GamePlayerPublic` Capability.
 The `MatchPlayerActions` Capability for the `Match` with the provided `id` is then added to the `GamePlayer`’s mapping, by calling `addMatchPlayerActionsCapability()` on the given reference and providing the relevant `MatchPlayerActions` and `Match.id`
     2. `game_player_escrow_nft`
-        1. With the `MatchPlayerActions` Capability, each player then escrows their `ScoreNFT`, providing the `NFT` and their `Collection`’s `NonFungibleToken.Receiver` Capability as parameters in `MatchPlayerActions.escrowNFT()`.
+        1. With the `MatchPlayerActions` Capability, each player then escrows their `GamePieceNFT`, providing the `NFT` and their `Collection`’s `NonFungibleToken.Receiver` Capability as parameters in `MatchPlayerActions.escrowNFT()`.
 The `Receiver` is provided so that the `NFT` can be easily returned to the player automatically at the end of the `Match`.
             1. As previously mentioned, the `NFT` is provided so that history of wins and losses can be recorded and maintained.
 Upon escrow to the Match, the `NFT`’s `id` is recorded and a `WinLoss` is added to the game contract’s `winLossRecords` mapping.
 Additionally, a `WinLossRetriever` is added to the `NFT` so that the recorded `WinLoss` can be accessed via the NFT’s `GamingMetadataViews.WinLossView` struct.
     3. `game_admin_submit_moves`
         1. Upon successful escrow of both players’ `NFT`s, the `Match` can be played.
 It’s assumed in this construction that each players’ moves will be submitted to a game client off-chain.
 Once the game client has received each player’s moves, the `GameAdmin` accessed the `Match`’s `MatchAdminActions`, and calls `submitMoves()`.
 This method - `submitMoves()` - does a number of things before finalizing the `Match`: